 The population of Malta is about 433,000 and it is one of the most overpopulated countries in Europe, and, it even finds itself in the 9th place of the most densely populated countries in the world.
 (Source).
 Which might not be surprising, considering that the area of the whole country is only 316km2 (122sq mi).

 The capital of Malta is Valletta and it is a city full of history and events.
-Population of the small capital of Malta is nearly 6,000 people and the city is part of UNESCO Heritage.
+The population of the small capital of Malta is nearly 6,000 people and the city is part of UNESCO Heritage.
 Valletta is not the biggest city in Malta.
-Valletta was established in 1500s by the knight of St.John, a roman catholic order.
+Valletta was established in the 1500s by the knight of St.John, a roman catholic order.
 The biggest city of Malta is Birkirkara and second-biggest is Qormi.

 Malta is in the Mediterranean sea located at about 60 nautical miles south of Sicily.
 Malta is not a volcanic island but it is mostly rocky.
 The locals often refer to the island as the rock.
 Due to its rocky nature, the island does not have a lot of soil and therefore, not that much agriculture.
 Most of the products, as well as electrical energy, are imported from Sicily.

-Malta is in Central European Standard Time, therefore follows the same time as Italy, Germany, and other Central European countries.
+Malta is in Central European Standard Time, therefore it follows the same time as Italy, Germany, and other Central European countries.

 Coordinates of Malta and Google Maps

 Countries close to Malta – Malta’s Neighbouring Countries

 What is Malta famous for